List of Stargirl characters: Sylvester Pemberton / Starman

-10 years later, Shade mentioned that Sylvester's brain was found and reunited with his body where he lead the JSA into rescuing the other Seven Soldiers of Victory from Nebula Man.

 Jakeem Williams / Jakeem Thunder

 Jakeem Williams / Jakeem Thunder (guest season 2; main season 3; portrayed by Alkoya Brunson) is a gamer who is Mike Dugan's best friend, the younger brother of Jenny Williams, and the current keeper of Thunderbolt's pen.

 When Mike wishes for the pen to be in better hands, it ends up in the hands of Jakeem Williams.
 He does makes some wishes that resulted in larger foods appearing in Blue Valley.
 When Thunderbolt returns from China with Chinese food, he grants a wish for a replacement part for S.T.R.I.P.E. to appear.
 Thunderbolt assists in the attack on Eclipso where he manages to shock him before Eclipso threw him into S.T.R.I.P.E.
 After Eclipso was weakened, Thunderbolt granted Jakeem's wish for Eclipso to be toast as he turns Eclipso into toast during Courtney and Jennie's final attack on him.